jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, social media links are available for me to follow the club online. **(SHOULD HAVE)**
+As a user, the website is responsive across different devices, mobile, tablet and desktop, so I can access the website on the go or at home. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - Social media links are available across all pages, making it easy for a user to follow the club on a social platform of choice.
+**AC1** - The website is viewable and responsive across different devices.